ReactTraining/javascript-node-workshop/lessons/07-middleware/practice/GUIDE.md

 You can also do an _à la carte_ approach:

-Let's say you couldn't just draw a line in the middle of your routes and say "all that are before are open and all that are after need to be authenticated".
-What if the `/users` path had some things that were authenticated and some that were not:
+Let's say you don't want to divide your routes and say "all that are before are open and all that are after need to be authenticated".
+What if the `/users` path had some methods that are authenticated and some that are not:

 ```ts
 app.get('/users', fn)